-Potassium dichromate iron(II) sulfuric acid (K2Cr2O7 FeSO4 H2SO4) is accessible in nearly every chemical laboratory worldwide.
-In the H2SO4 medium, K2Cr2O7 and FeSO4 respond mainly.
-To balance the redox reaction we use the ion-electron technique.
+Potassium dichromate, iron(II) sulfate, and sulfuric acid (K2Cr2O7 FeSO4 H2SO4) are accessible in nearly every chemical laboratory worldwide.
+In the acidic medium, K2Cr2O7 and FeSO4 reacts with each other mainly.
+There is transfer of electron occoured during this reaction.
+So this is an Oxidation-reduction reaction.
+To balance the redox reaction we use the ion-electron technique which is very convineant and easy way.
+So further not do any delay, let’s get stated.

 Potassium dichromate reacts in sulfuric acid with iron(II) sulfate